Go on a spooky scavenger hunt

 It’s believed that this means the ghosts and spirits can move easily between the two realms and enter into our world, but there are practices and rituals to scare away the ghosts and spirits.

-• Hide a variety of spooky items around your meeting space.
+- Hide a variety of spooky items around your meeting space.
 You can find some ideas on this page.
-Make sure to hide items in places that are accessible to everyone, including in terms of height.
+Make sure to hide items in places that are safe and accessible for everyone, such as at varied heights.

 Find the spooky treasure